Below is a brief history about the people for whom the six beloved Houses at Girton Grammar are named.

 Fortiter Agite – “Act With Courage“

-Millward House was named for Mrs Alice Millward who was born in Geelong.
+Millward House (created in 2001) was named for Mrs Alice Millward who was born in Geelong.
 She was a committed Anglican and taught English, Mathematics and drawing.
 She and Mrs Aherne took religious classes in their respective denominations.

 They were close friends in the days when Catholics and Anglicans rarely mixed socially.
 Both had the avowed aim of teaching girls to university entrance standard in the days when few girls went (or were allowed) to Year 12, never mind university.
 Indeed, Mrs Millward qualified (at age 14) to enter a university but attended a teachers’ college possibly for financial reasons.
 Aside from being a serious scholar, she was said to be very sweet-natured with a strong sense of justice.